MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-train-and-save-a-model-using-t-sql.md

 ---
-title: Lesson 3 Train and save a model using R and T-SQL (SQL Server Machine Learning) | Microsoft Docs
+title: Lesson 3 Train and save a model using R and T-SQL - SQL Server Machine Learning
 description: Tutorial showing how to embed R in SQL Server stored procedures and T-SQL functions ms.prod: sql ms.technology: machine-learning